mattflax/dropwizard-tika-server/README.md

     java -jar target/dropwizard-tika-server-0.1.jar server config/tika.yml

-The given config file defines the ports the application will use.
-No further config is required at this time.
+The given config file defines the ports the application will use, logging details, and authentication options.

 ## Usage